AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * `progressValue` to set the progress value as a percentage
 * `progress` (optional) to configure [individual progress bars](Elements#individual_elements)

-By default, the progress value of all tasks is 0%.
+By default, the progress value of all tasks is 0%, so progress bars are not shown.
 If you do not set the progress value of a parent task, it is calculated automatically from the progress values of its children.

 To learn how to configure progress bars, see the [Elements: Progress Bars](Elements#progress_bars) section.